Home / Sustainability / Safety

 • continually supporting and enabling safe behaviour.

-In 2021, in addition to the implementation of the SSHE Performance Standard, our focus was on the understanding and implementation of the Safe Task Management elements of the SSHE performance Standard including environmental conditions, people and resource availability, the authorisation of all permits, and assignment of tasks to those with skills and the capability to complete the work safely.
+Our SSHE Performance Standard defines the requirements for conducting work safely, with a particular focus on ensuring our people are trained and competent in identifying and managing hazards and completing tasks safely. we place a strong emphasis on understanding the opportunities identified through field time observations, in addition to visible leadership in the field.
+As well as the implementation of the SSHE Performance Standard, our focus is on the understanding and implementation of the Safe Task Management elements including safe environmental conditions, people and resource availability, the authorisation of all permits, and assignment of tasks to those with skills and the capability to complete the work safely.

-MMG’s Fatal Risk Standard describes the minimum requirements for the identification, assessment and mitigation of specific fatal risks.
-These risks have been identified as common across all our operations, and we work continuously to ensure all MMG people are aware of the risks – and the controls that should be in place to manage them.
+MMG’s Fatal Risk Standard and Risk Management Standard describe the minimum requirements for the identification, assessment and mitigation of specific fatal risks.
+These risks have been identified across all our operations, and we work continuously to ensure all MMG people are aware of the risks – and the controls that should be in place to manage them.
 We manage all our material risks using our Risk Management System.
+The 12 fatal risks identified across MMG are:

 • Aviation